 Check into your hotel.
 The rest of the day is free.
 Later, meet your Tour Director and fellow travelers.

 Today’s included sightseeing tour with a Local Guide is an excellent introduction to Warsaw, Poland’s vibrant capital and largest city.
 Magnificently reconstructed after wartime destruction, Warsaw is a rich tapestry of nearly every European architectural style, from gothic to neoclassical, with wide, modern avenues in striking contrast to the narrow lanes of the old section.
 Continue to Gdansk on the Baltic Sea for two overnights.
 (B,D)

-One of the most important shipping ports in Northern Europe, Gdansk (formerly known by its German name, Danzig) is the “Birthplace of Solidarity.”
+One of the most important shipping ports in Northern Europe, Gdansk (formerly known by its German name, Danzig) is the birthplace of “Solidarity,” the Polish trade union that revolutionized Polish modern politics.
 Sightseeing this morning with your Local Guide introduces you to the city’s past and present.
 Later today, join the optional excursion to the town of Malbork, founded in the 13th century by the Teutonic Knights.
 Visit its gothic Marienburg Castle, one of the most striking fortified castles in Europe and now a UNESCO World Heritage Site.
 (B,D)